 Fair value of the properties is determined by using market comparable method and income approach.
 This means that valuations performed by the valuer are based on market transaction prices, significantly adjusted for difference in the nature, location or condition of the specific property.
-The Group engages independent experts for valuation of its premises.
+The Group engages independent experts for valuation of its premises (see Note 31).